 Nairobi is the main commercial centre of Kenya.
 It has a very well-developed infrastructure with modern systems.
-The Nairobi Stock Exchange (NSE) is Africa's 4th largest stock exchange in trading volume and 5th largest because of Market Capitalization.
-It is also officially recognized by the London Stock Exchange as an overseas stock exchange.
+The Nairobi Stock Exchange (NSE) is Africa's 4th largest stock exchange considering the trading volume and 5th largest considering Market Capitalisation.
+It is also officially recognised by the London Stock Exchange as an overseas stock exchange.

 Nairobi is a regional headquarter for many reputed international companies such as General Electric, Young & Rubicam, Google, Coca-Cola, IBM Services, and Cisco Systems.
 The United Nations Office at Nairobi has the headquarters of The United Nations Habitat and The UN Environment.
-The city's textiles, clothing, building materials, foods, and beverages industries also boost its economy.
+The city's textiles, clothing, building materials, foods, and beverages industries also help in boosting its economy.

-Agriculture also plays a major role in the growing economy of the city.
-Maize, cassava, sorghum, beans and fruit are the main food crops grown here.
+Agriculture also plays a significant role in the growing economy of the city.
+Maise, cassava, sorghum, beans and fruit are the main food crops grown here.
 Coffee is also grown but on a small scale.
-Flower exports form the main source of foreign exchange.
-Nairobi is also a famous tourist destination and the main transport hub.
+Flower exports form the primary source of foreign exchange.
+Nairobi is also a famous tourist destination and the central transport hub for Kenya.